 Some nurses would alternatively work in government departments such as the Department of Health.
 Nurses believe that work experiences in government agencies help them secure a job in general hospitals or government health facilities.
 There is another side to it: given their training in dealing with various personalities, nurses are found to make for very good social workers.
 They thrive in field work, are good with people, and are certainly no strangers to the pressures of tedious paperwork.
 The government is only now realizing an untapped potential in hiring nurses as social workers.
 Many non-governmental agencies sponsoring charities and educational foundations also prefer nurses because of their work ethic and resilience.

-All in all, nurses have had a difficult falling out with the labor market.
+All in all, nurses have had a difficult falling out with the labor market in the Philippines.
 The mid 2010s have found nurses leaping from one job to another just to make ends meet, often landing in unexpected places far from the shores of nursing practice.
 While this has put several dreams on hold, the Filipino spirit hasn’t let this unfortunate circumstance triumph.
 Nurses have since utilized their training and knowledge to make the most out of the job opportunities that come and go.
 Not many get to be nurses in the end – and although we cannot say for sure if they are happy, the pursuit of happiness is something that we Filipinos consider noble and worthy of a good story in itself.